itinerary

 Your destination is Mr & Mrs Mohgan’s Super Crispy Roti Prata, located on the corner of Dunman Road and Joo Chiat Road at the back of Dunman Food Centre.

 At first glance, it does seem a tad off to have a lone hawker stall selling Indian cuisine amongst other south-east Asian peers but the reputation of the crispy roti precedes itself!
 We waited 15 orders worth, almost 45 minutes, for our food to be ready!
-The cheese roti and banana roti are delicious but small servings.

 Cross the street and snap your picture in front of the traditional lolly-pastel Peranakan Houses.